Text & Search Fields

 Sliders, a second type of number field, have a colored bar in the background to display values over a range, e.g. percentage values.

 The value can be edited in several ways:

 - Incremental Steps

-To change the value in unit steps, click LMB on the small triangles (only available on first field type).
+To change the value in unit steps, click LMB on the small triangles (not available for sliders).
 You can also use Ctrl-Wheel while hovering over the field to edit the value.